Time taken to Send Bitcoin (February, 2023)

-How to Send Bitcoin Faster
+How to Send Bitcoin Faster in 2023?

 There are a few ways that you can speed up the time it takes to send bitcoin.
 The most common method is to pay a higher transaction fee so that miners will prioritize your transaction.
 It can be helpful to choose a bitcoin wallet that lets you set the transaction fee, so you can spend more on a fast transaction, or less if you are not in a hurry.
 By default, most wallets make you pay a high transaction fee to make the transaction confirm faster.

 Another way to make faster bitcoin payments is by using the lightning network.
 This is is a separate payment network built on top of bitcoin.
 This is built in the same way that web pages are built on top of the internet.
 The lightning network uses the bitcoin currency but has its ownrules that are different than the ones used by the bitcoin network.
 This allows payments to be made almost instantly and with nearly zero fees.